Back to Blog

 • Improve Transparency and Profit Margins: Let your customers know why certain items cost more to ship, which builds trust and protects your profit margins.

 For example, if you’re selling home goods, a coffee table might have a $20 shipping fee due to its size, while decorative pillows might only cost $5 to ship.
-This way, your shipping strategy for eCommerce stays balanced and transparent.
+This way, your eCommerce shipping strategy stays balanced and transparent.

 9. Shipping Based on Customer Roles